-Once it gets good and dark, seek for the Lagoon and Trifid nebulae.
-Look in the south to southwest at nightfall and early evening to see the beautiful constellation Sagittarius just above the horizon.
+Take a dip in the Lagoon nebula (M8) and Trifid nebula (M20) on these September evenings, especially if you’re in a place where you can see the starlit band of the Milky Way.
+If you’re in the Northern Hemisphere, look in the south to southwest at nightfall and early evening to see the beautiful constellation Sagittarius just above the horizon.
 The famed Teapot asterism, part of Sagittarius, appears to be pouring tea from its spout towards the horizon.
 The Lagoon and Trifid nebulae are in this part of the sky.

-As you sweep around the area of the Teapot with your binoculars, you will come across several fuzzy objects: blobs of stars.
+How to find the Lagoon and Trifid nebulae.
+So you’ve located the constellation Sagittarius and its famous Teapot asterism.
+Be aware that, as you sweep around the area of the Teapot with your binoculars, you will come across many fuzzy objects: blobs of stars.
 There are lots of open clusters and star-forming nebulae to look at in the region, but we are on the hunt for two in particular.

 The Trifid is a little dimmer than the Lagoon.
 Trifid got its name because in photographs it has three distinct lobes.
-The Lagoon got its moniker because it looks like a round pool just outside the ocean of the Milky Way.
+The Lagoon got its name because it looks like a round pool just outside the ocean of the Milky Way.

-What’s really cool about the Lagoon is that you can see some of the stars that have formed from clouds of gas.
+What’s cool about the Lagoon nebula is that you can see some of the stars that have formed from these clouds of gas.
 You might not spot it with binoculars, but those with small telescopes may notice a small cluster of stars within the nebula.
 This cluster is known as NGC 6530.

 By late autumn and winter, these nebulae will drift out of the evening sky.